 Pinehurst No. 2, the centerpiece of Pinehurst Resort, remains one of the world’s most celebrated golf courses.
-It has served as the site of more single golf championships than any course in America and, in 2014, will make history again, becoming the first to serve as host to the U.S. Open and U.S. Women’s Open Championships in consecutive weeks.
+It has served as the site of more single golf championships than any course in America and, in 2014, hosted 14 days of championship play with back to back U.S. Open and U.S. Women’s Open Championships for the first time in their history.

 Opened in 1907, No. 2 was designed by Donald Ross, who called it “the fairest test of championship golf I have ever designed.”
 Ross was associated with the course for nearly a half-century, improving the course continually until his death in 1948.
 No. 2 is best known for its crowned, undulating greens, which are some of the most complex and widely hailed in the world.
 Ross believed in providing golfers with strategic choices, and Pinehurst No. 2 was intended to epitomize that philosophy.

 In February of 2010, the design firm of Bill Coore & Ben Crenshaw began to restore the natural and strategic characteristics that were the essence of Ross’s original design.
 The project included the removal of about 35 acres of turf and the reintroduction of hardpan, natural bunker edges and native wire grasses.
 Today, you are playing the restored course as originally envisioned.